xubowenhaoren/CSE599Final/README.md

 ### What techniques did we use?

 We started the training with the pretrained EfficientNetV1 model.
-We use EfficientNetV1-b5 model with ImageNet pretrained weight first.
+We use EfficientNetV1-b5 model with ImageNet pretrained weights first.
 Here are the initial configuration of optimization and hyper parameters.

 - Optimizer: SGD